 The WDT overflow under normal operation will initialize a "chip reset" and set the status bit TO.
-Whereas in the Halt mode, the overflow will initialize a "warm reset" in which only the program counter and stack pointer are reset to zero.
-To clear the contents of the WDT, three methods are adopted; external reset (a low level to RES), software instructions, or a HALT instruction.
+Whereas in the HALT mode, the overflow will initialize a "warm reset" wherein only the program counter and SP are reset to 0.
+To clear the WDT contents, three methods are adopted; external reset (a low level to RES), software instructions, or a HALT instruction.
 The software instructions include CLR WDT and the other set - CLR WDT1 and CLR WDT2.
-Of these two types of instruction, only one can be active depending on the mask option - "CLR WDT times selection option".
-If the "CLR WDT" is selected (i.e. CLRWDT times equal one), any execution of the CLR WDT instruction will clear the WDT.
-In case "CLR WDT1" and "CLR WDT2" are chosen (i.e. CLRWDT times equal two), these two instructions must be executed to clear the WDT; otherwise, the WDT may reset the chip because of
+Of these two types of instruction, only one can be active depending on the options - "CLR WDT times selection option".
+If the "CLR WDT" is selected (i.e. CLRWDT times equal 1), any execution of the CLR WDT instruction will clear the WDT.
+In case "CLR WDT1" and "CLR WDT2" are chosen (i.e. CLRWDT times equal two), these two instructions must be executed to clear the WDT, otherwise, the WDT may reset the chip due to time-out.

-If the WDT time-out period is selected $f_s/2^{12}$ (by options), the WDT time-out period ranges from $f_s/2^{12} \sim f_s/2^{13}$, since the "CLR WDT" or "CLR WDT1" and "CLR WDT2" instructions only clear the last two stages of the WDT.
+If the WDT time-out period is selected as $f_s/2^{12}$ (options), the WDT time-out period ranges from $f_s/2^{12} \sim f_s/2^{13}$, since the "CLR WDT" or "CLR WDT1" and "CLR WDT2" instructions only clear the last two stages of the WDT.